Saturday, December 24, 2011

 Tonight, Christmas Eve...

-After a late lunch in celebration of stepdaughter Beth's birthday (at the Olive Garden as per usual), younger daughter Lizbeth joined us for the traditonal annual showing of A Charlie Brown Christmas (via DVD).
+After a late lunch in celebration of stepdaughter Beth's birthday (at the Olive Garden as per usual), younger daughter Lizbeth joined us for the traditional annual showing of A Charlie Brown Christmas (via DVD).
 Unk settled in to watch, savoring a wee nip of the Yell, of course, and ruminating on the Christmas of 1965, the year Charlie Brown premiered.
 I tried to settle in, anyhow

 I was on EDGE, muchachos.
 Christmas Eve night had assumed the character of a race.
 As you know if you've been reading this here blog for a while, me and Miss D's other Christmas Eve tradition these many years has been to grab a scope and hie ourselves into the yard for a look at that greatest of all Christmas ornaments, M42.
-Our 3-inch Skywatcher refractor, Eloise, was near the front door and ready to go, but would we see anything?
+The 3-inch Skywatcher refractor, Midge, was near the front door and ready to go, but would we see anything?
 A front of heavy storms bringing thick clouds was approaching from the west as fast as ol' Orion was rising in the east...

 For the second time in two years, Unk was victorious.
-All five us us, me, D., Beth, son-in-law Rob, and Lizbeth, trouped out into the front yard and, despite low altitude and haze and light pollution, the great nebula shone through.
+All five us us, me, D., Beth, Beth's husband Rob, and Lizbeth, trouped out into the front yard and, despite low altitude and haze and light pollution, the great nebula shone through.
 Did it ever.
 We drank in the ancient photons and one and all proclaimed it a good omen.
 Soon, your old Unk will be off to bed, visions of Mallincam Xtremes dancing in his head.
 I hope you all have a wonderful Christmas, a Christmas just as numinous as ours is turning out to be.

 Next time: Happy New Year 2012 from Chaos Manor South!